 - Internal ailments, such as cancer

 The sample above is by no means exhaustive.
-If you suspect your pet may need surgery or diagnoses for treatment options, and do not see a procedure listed here, get in contact with Midway Animal Hospital in Largo FL and learn how best we could assist you.
+If you suspect your pet may need surgery or diagnoses for treatment options and do not see a procedure listed here, get in contact with Midway Animal Hospital in Largo FL and learn how best we could assist you.

 Importance of Anesthesia in Pet Surgery

 We might need to put your pet under anesthesia to carry out some veterinary surgical procedures.
-This is essentially because their level of consciousness needs to be controlled to avoid pain and unexpected movements.
+This is essential because their level of consciousness needs to be controlled to avoid pain and unexpected movements.